 The Party rejects both self-serving neo-conservative capitalism, and old-style socialism, which has kept the Right in power for most of the last sixty years.
 Far-reaching reforms are needed, but fantasies about a society which has no need for effective defence or border controls and where money is spent without consideration as to how it will be paid back have no traction with the public and can only lead to conflict and disappointment.
 What the Radical Party stands for is much more realistic: creating an enduring basis for equality and prosperity through constitutional reform, evidence-based policy and a dynamic, plural, social market economy of the kind which has proved an enduring success in other Northern European democracies.

-The Radical Party campaigns to reform our devalued political system and so create an enduring basis for social justice and prosperity.
-The public want greater equality, good jobs, a strong NHS, and excellent schools.
-But they also want security, and understand that welfare demands sound public finance.
-To meet these aspirations we seek:
+The public want fairness, good jobs, a strong NHS and excellent schools.
+But they also want security and understand that welfare demands sound public finance.
+We seek:

-- far-reaching reform, including every-vote-counts elections; proper governance standards in Parliament; and evidence-based policy, to take power back from newspaper proprietors and lobbyists, whose fake news and covert influence pervert and discredit our democracy;
+- every-vote-counts elections; proper governance standards in Parliament; and evidence-based policy, to take power back from vested interests and lobbyists, whose covert influence perverts our democracy;

-- sustainable economic management, with equity between regions and generations and recognition that public provision funded through general taxation is the only fair way to achieve excellent health and education for all;
+- sustainable economic management, with equity between regions and generations and recognition that public provision funded through general taxation is the only fair way to achieve excellent public services;

 - a judicial and correctional system that is effective, egalitarian, evidence-based and humane;